jdoleary/Spellmasons/docs/TasksCurrent.md

-- BUG: underworld is undefined when rejoining after disconnection
 - TODO: Unit.syncronize should sync modifier images such as frozen or heavy armor
 - TODO: Change obstacles to tiles
     - Since i'll be using wave function collapse obstacles will have different bounds